ChiragSehga1/WayFinder/README.md

 # WayFinder

 ## Overview
 WayFinder is a Computer Networks course project that integrates MongoDB with Java to manage user data, requests, and friendships.
-This document provides guidance for developers writing logic to call the database functions implemented in `MongoClientConnectionExample.java`.
+This document provides guidance for developers writing logic to call the database functions implemented in `mongoDBFunctions.java`.

 ## Database Collections
 The project uses the following MongoDB collections: